unsaltedkale/Avaloki-TTS-To-Mic/README.md

 So make sure to download that now or when you come to that point in the Tutorial.

-1. Download the lastest relase of Avaloki from the Releases side bar on the right.
+1. Download Avaloki from the Releases side bar on the right.

 2. Unzip the file if it didn't automatically unzip and attempt to open it.